taseebali/real-time-vision-system/src/services/audio/README.md

 tts = TextToSpeech()

-# Simulate interactive assistant
+# Simulate interactive system
 narrations = [
-    "Welcome to Blind Assistant",
+    "Welcome to Real Time Vision System",
-    "I will help you understand your surroundings", "Point your camera at objects",
+    "I will analyze your surroundings",
+    "Point your camera at scenes",
     "I will describe what I see",
     "Press Q to quit"
 ]